naoshibaikyu/cyborgresistance/halloween.md

 Magma0 Annoyed: Now what in the- what's a castle doing out here?
 Do you folks think it's... *haunted* or somethin'?

-WitchArrietty: **[Getting off of the car with UlalaMolly and Silver]** Don't know, but we're going to investigate this place to make sure it's all good.
+WitchArrietty: **[Getting off of the car with Molly and Silver]** Don't know, but we're going to investigate this place to make sure it's all good.

 Magma0: Alright, don't get too scared!
 I’ll come back with the rest of the team when they’re done shopping.
 Be safe you three!